 of the first position, stating that the fifth cup is not obligatory, but one may choose to pour it and recite over it the great Hallel (see Hagahos Meimonios, ad locum).
-However, the Ran (supra) understood the Rambam as more likely holding that it is a recommended practice ("mitzvah min hamuvchar") to drink the fifth cup (presumably based on the Rambam's wording ויש לו למדוג, which can be construed as expressing a desideratum).
+However, the Ran (supra) understood the Rambam as more likely holding that it is a recommended practice ("mitzvah min hamuvchar") to drink the fifth cup (presumably based on the Rambam's wording that it is a construed as expressing a desideratum).